How to Start Retinol Without the Purge Using a 4 Week Roadmap

 Best Friends and Bitter Rivals

-Let retinol be the "Solitary Star" of your night.
+Let retinol be the "Solitary Star" of your night, but remember that even a star needs the right supporting cast.

 Sources & References